 Browser and device information: We store your browser version and the information of the device you use to visit our site.

-- Item URL
+– Items URL

-- client domains
+– Client domains

 – Browser review and logging of write accesses

-Groups of persons affected
+Groups of persons concerned

 Security and protection of your personal data

-Data that we process on the basis of your given consent will be stored until you revoke your consent.
+Data that we process on the basis of your consent will be stored until you revoke your consent.

-Data which we process for the execution of a contract with you will be stored for as long as the contractual relationship exists and, if applicable, beyond that, if statutory retention periods oblige us to do so.
+We store data that we process to execute a contract with you for as long as the contractual relationship exists and, if necessary, beyond that, if legal retention periods oblige us to do so.

-We distinguish four types of cookie:
+We distinguish four types of cookies:

-- Unconditionally required cookies (type a)
+- absolutely necessary cookies (type a)

-- Cookies requiring consent (type c)
+- cookies requiring consent (type c)

-- Administration and deletion of all cookies
+- management and deletion of all cookies

-Unconditionally required cookies (type a)
+Essential cookies (type a)

-Cookies that are absolutely necessary guarantee functions without which you cannot use our web pages as intended.
+Absolutely necessary cookies guarantee functions without which you cannot use our websites as intended.
 These cookies are used exclusively by us and are therefore first party cookies.
 This means that all information stored in the cookies is returned to our website.
 The use of absolutely necessary cookies on our website is possible without your consent.
-You can manage cookies in your browser settings at any time.
+You have the possibility to manage the cookies in your browser settings at any time.

-Functional and Performance Cookies (Type b)
+Functional and performance cookies (type b)

 Legal basis: Art.
-6 (1) f DSGVO
+6 (1) f GDPR

 Cookies requiring consent (type c)

-In addition, you can set your Internet browser so that the storage of cookies is generally prevented on your terminal device or you are asked each time whether you agree to the setting of cookies.
+In addition, you can set your Internet browser so that the storage of cookies is generally prevented on your end device or you are asked each time whether you agree to the setting of cookies.
 Once cookies have been set, you can also delete them at any time.
 How all this works in detail can be found in the help function of your browser.